cncf/tag-security/supply-chain-security/compromises/2021/ua-parser-js.md

 # Compromise of NPM package ua-parser-js

-On October 22, 2021, the developer of popular NPM package ua-parser-js (over 7 million weekly downloads) reported that their account was hijacked, allowing attackers to publish malicious versions that included a cryptominer.
+On October 22, 2021, the developer of popular NPM package ua-parser-js (over 7 million weekly downloads) reported that their account was hijacked, allowing attackers to publish malicious versions that included malware.
 The developer noticed because of a flurry of spam emails that (they suspect) were sent to mask the NPM emails, and quickly deprecated the malicious versions and put out a notice that stated their NPM account was hijacked.

 This attack seems to be related to the [klow /klown /okhsa attack](klow-klown-okhsa.md).